sanyasimms/-Ecommerce-Follow-Along/README.md

 Added full Create, Read, Update, Delete features for gym members.
 Enhanced UI with field icons, top banner, and improved layout for better experience.
+Milestone 32: Redux Global State for Email 📬
+✅ Redux Setup

+Integrated Redux Toolkit for state management.
+Configured the store and created a slice to manage user email.
+✅ Email Dispatch on Login

+Used dispatch in the Login page to save the user's email to the global state.
+✅ Access Email Across Pages

+Used useSelector to retrieve and display the stored email on other pages.
+✅ Benefits

+Centralized state handling for cleaner code.
+Improved data accessibility across components without prop drilling.
+Milestone 33: JWT Token in Cookie 🍪
+✅ JWT Token Creation

+Installed jsonwebtoken package via NPM.
+Generated JWT token using sign() with user's email and ID.
+Set maxAge to define token expiry time.
+✅ Storing Token in Cookie

+Used res.cookie() to store JWT token in the browser.
+Configured cookie options for security and expiry.
+✅ Benefits

+Tokens now persist in cookies for improved authentication.
+Enables secure session handling without relying on localStorage.